pmglab/KGGSEE/doc/source/quick_tutorials.rst

       - Description
     * - TissueName
       - Name of the tissue being tested
-    * - PValue
-      - p-values of phenotype-tissue associations.
-    * - Log(p)
+    * - Unadjusted(p)
-      - The negative logarithm (base 10) of p-values of phenotype-tissue associations
+      - These p-values are for tissue prioritization but NOT for hypothesis test.

 .. _t3: